 - What is the Ah rating of the car battery?

 Answering this question will help you choose the ideal battery.
 Take a typical car battery with a 100Ah rating as an example.
 As we have seen, a car battery will have a 12V rating.
-So, to calculate the wattage required, we can use the following formula:
+So, to calculate the energy capacity in watt-hours (Wh), we can use the following formula:

-As such, the 40Ah battery will require a wattage of:
+As such, the 100Ah battery will require a wattage of:

 100Ah x 12V = 1200Wh